Sam-limyr/great-snakes/README.md

 Dice roller:
     A simulator to answer the question "What is the probability of rolling at least n '6's in k dice rolls?"

+4D Near Miss Checker:
+    A simulator to answer the question "How often does a 'near miss' in the gambling game 4D occur?"

+Credit Encrypt/Credit Decrypt:
+    A simple encryption and decryption method for credit amounts of a set of individuals.